Completed projects

 Black Diamond pilot project

-The historical abandoned mine site Black Diamond is located within the town of Allanson boundary approximately 5 km west of Collie.
-Black Diamond was mined between the late 1940s and early 1950s by Amalgamated Collieries Pty Ltd. The discontinuation of mining resulted in the pit filling with water creating a pit lake of around 700 m in length.
-Black Diamond was the first pilot project under the Abandoned Mines Program and was selected in response to community concerns regarding safety at the site which had become a popular, unmanaged recreation area.
+The historical abandoned mine site Black Diamond is located within the Gnaala Karla Booja Indigenous Land Use Agreement area in the town of Allanson 5km west of Collie.
+Black Diamond was mined for coal between the late 1940s and early 1950s.
+The discontinuation of mining resulted in the pit filling with water, creating a pit lake around 700m in length.
+Black Diamond was the first pilot project under the Abandoned Mines Program.
+It was selected in response to community concerns regarding safety at the site, which had become a popular, unmanaged recreation area.

-As the primary safety risk associated with the site has been mitigated, the department’s involvement with the Black Diamond pilot project is now complete.
+As the primary safety risk associated with the Black Diamond site has been mitigated, Abandoned Mines Program involvement with the project is complete.

 Pro-Force pilot project

-To address public safety concerns, the department held a public auction in 2015 for the sale of the Pro-Force infrastructure.
+To address public safety concerns, the Abandoned Mines Program held a public auction in 2015 for the sale of the Pro-Force infrastructure.
 Following the removal of the processing plant, works to clean up the site were carried out in 2016 including the removal of tyres and scrap material.
-Additional works to fence an open mine shaft and install signage were completed in early 2019.
+Additional works to fence an open mine shaft and install signage were completed in 2019.

 Emerald Reward mine shaft